vala-lang/vala-docs/docs/faq.md

 Since Vala is based on GObject, it's necessary to inherit almost every class from GObject.
 However, it's not mandatory, but if you don't inherit, you will only get a very restricted class.
 Unless you know what you're doing, you want to inherit from GObject.
-The ../BasicSample shows how to achieve a full-featured class.
+The [Basic Samples](sample-code/language-features-and-introductory-samples/basic-samples) page shows how to achieve a full-featured class.

 ## Can I use pointer arithmetic inside strings?